Walking a llama is not something you do every day. If you have any further questions please do not hesitate to ask!

 What if the weather is bad on the day?

 If we have heavy, persistent rain, we postpone the trek.
 If we have drizzle or showers, we go as scheduled and can always find sheltered routes.
 The Surrey Hills has its own micro-climate so we have regularly picnicked in the sunshine watching downpours over the South Downs.

 How often do llama treks take place?

-Our treks take place throughout the year.
+We operate throughout the year, the different seasons bring new and beautiful sights and wildlife to enjoy.
 Please contact us at [email protected] to select your preferred date.

 Is there a minimum age?

 The minimum age is 8 years.
 We do accept babies in backpacks or papoose carriers.

 What’s the difference between a Llama & an Alpaca?